 Scientific Research, Honduras

-Inga Alley Cropping is based on extensive scientific research undertaken over a number of years with the support of the University of Cambridge.
-The main focus of the Inga Foundation is now the outreach and extension of Inga alley cropping to slash-and-burn farms.
-However, holding true to our scientific roots, we believe that scientific research is essential to ensure we can provide the very best advice and support to the farmers we work with.
+Our Inga Alley Cropping method is based on extensive scientific research undertaken over a number of years with the support of the University of Cambridge.
+The main focus of the Inga Foundation is now outreach and the introduction of Inga Alley Cropping methods to slash-and-burn farms.
+However, holding true to our scientific roots, we believe that continued research is essential to ensure we can provide the very best advice and support to the farmers we work with.
 In Honduras, we have an area of mature Inga alleys for research purposes located within the grounds of the Centro Universitario Regional del Litoral Atlantico (CURLA University), in La Ceiba city.

 New Long Term Research Project

-The fact that these plots have now been under Inga Alley Cropping for 17 years, makes them the oldest area of continuous Inga Alley Cropping in the world and, as such, they are an invaluable resource for research into the long term effects of Inga alley cropping.
+These plots have now been used for Inga Alley Cropping for 17 years, making them the oldest area of continuous Inga Alley Cropping in the world.
+As such, they are an invaluable resource for research into the long-term effects of this model.

-In partnership with CURLA University, we have now completed the design for a new long term research experiment using these plots.
-The official partnership agreement with the University for the new project has now been signed and the experiment started in March 2014.
-The experiment is using 4 crop species; Maize, Chili Tabasco, Pineapple and the Datil Banana, all of which could become key cash crops for use with Inga Alley Cropping.
-We will be applying multiple levels of 2 key nutrients – phosphorus and potassium – to different sections of the plots in order to determine the minimum level of these nutrients that a farmer would need to add to ensure good yields over the long term.
+In partnership with CURLA University, we are undertaking a long term research experiment into the soil nutrient benefits of our Inga model.
+The experiment began in March 2014, using 4 crop species; Maize, Chili Tabasco, Pineapple and the Datil Banana, all of which could become key cash crops for use with Inga Alley Cropping.
+We have been applying varying levels of two key nutrients – phosphorus and potassium – to different sections of the plots in order to determine the minimum level of these nutrients that a farmer would need to add to ensure good yields over the long term.

 The Biological Corridor